Morphine: Dependence and withdrawal

 In advanced stages of withdrawal, ultrasonographic evidence of pancreatitis has been demonstrated in some patients and is presumably attributed to spasm of the pancreatic sphincter of Oddi.

 The withdrawal symptoms associated with morphine addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually 6 h to 12 h) after the last administration.
-Early symptoms include watery eyes, insomnia, diarrhea, runny nose, yawning, dysphoria, sweating, and in some cases a strong drug craving.
+Early symptoms include watery eyes, insomnia, diarrhea, runny nose, yawning, dysphoria, sweating, and, in some cases, a strong drug craving.
 Severe headache, restlessness, irritability, loss of appetite, body aches, severe abdominal pain, nausea and vomiting, tremors, and even stronger and more intense drug craving appear as the syndrome progresses.
-Severe depression and vomiting are very common.
+Severe depression and vomiting are common.
 During the acute withdrawal period, systolic and diastolic blood pressures increase, usually beyond premorphine levels, and heart rate increases, which have potential to cause a heart attack, blood clot, or stroke.

-Chills or cold flashes with goose bumps ("cold turkey") alternating with flushing (hot flashes), kicking movements of the legs ("kicking the habit") and excessive sweating are also characteristic symptoms.
+Chills or cold flashes with goose bumps alternating with flushing (hot flashes), kicking movements of the legs, and excessive sweating are also characteristic symptoms.
 Severe pains in the bones and muscles of the back and extremities occur, as do muscle spasms.
 At any point during this process, a suitable narcotic can be administered that will dramatically reverse the withdrawal symptoms.
 Major withdrawal symptoms peak between 48 h and 96 h after the last dose and subside after about 8 to 12 days.
-Sudden withdrawal by heavily dependent users who are in poor health is very rarely fatal.
+Sudden discontinuation of morphine by heavily dependent users who are in poor health is rarely fatal.
 Morphine withdrawal is considered less dangerous than alcohol, barbiturate, or benzodiazepine withdrawal.

 The psychological dependence associated with morphine addiction is complex and protracted.
-Long after the physical need for morphine has passed, the addict will usually continue to think and talk about the use of morphine (or other drugs) and feel strange or overwhelmed coping with daily activities without being under the influence of morphine.
-Psychological withdrawal from morphine is usually a very long and painful process.
-Addicts often experience severe depression, anxiety, insomnia, mood swings, amnesia (forgetfulness), low self-esteem, confusion, paranoia, and other psychological disorders.
+Long after the physical need for morphine has passed, addicts will usually continue to think and talk about the use of morphine (or other drugs) and feel strange or overwhelmed coping with daily activities without being under the influence of morphine.
+Psychological withdrawal from morphine is usually a long and painful process.
+Addicts often experience severe depression, anxiety, insomnia, mood swings, forgetfulness, low self-esteem, confusion, paranoia, and other psychological problems.
 Without intervention, the syndrome will run its course, and most of the overt physical symptoms will disappear within 7 to 10 days including psychological dependence.
 A high probability of relapse exists after morphine withdrawal when neither the physical environment nor the behavioral motivators that contributed to the abuse have been altered.
-Testimony to morphine's addictive and reinforcing nature is its relapse rate.
-Abusers of morphine (and heroin) have one of the highest relapse rates among all drug users, ranging up to 98% in the estimation of some medical experts.
+Testimony of morphine's addictive and reinforcing nature is its relapse rate.
+Users of morphine have one of the highest relapse rates among all drug users, ranging up to 98% in the estimation of some medical experts.